 10. Entertain The Evenings!

-Ask your guests what they’d like to do for the evening; they might love to sit up late for a family games night – or it might be their idea of actual hell.
+Ask your guests what they’d like to do for the evening; they might love to sit up late for a family games night (we have some excellent group card game suggestions right here) – or it might be their idea of actual hell.
 They may love to settle by the fire and watch a movie – or they may feel that’s a bit rude of you when they want to sit and chat with you in the local pub.
 Simply give them a couple of options, and let them choose.